aws-samples/genai-messaging-hotel-assistant/README.md

 aws secretsmanager get-secret-value --secret-id WhatsAppAPIVerifyToken --query SecretString
 ```

-The telegram bot should now be working, you will have to manually configure the
+At this point the telegram bot should be fully operational.
+We will now configure the
 [WhatsApp webhook](https://developers.facebook.com/docs/whatsapp/cloud-api/guides/set-up-webhooks).

 Go to your application in the Facebook developer portal and in the left menu go to WhatsApp > Configuration;